mahbubumithu/RHSCA_EXAM2024/README.md

 #hostnamectl set-hostname station.domain40.example.com
 #hostnamectl status
 ```
-**QUESTION : Create a backup file named /root/backup.tar.bz2 or /root/backup.tar.gz2.
+**QUESTION 2: Create a backup file named /root/backup.tar.bz2 or /root/backup.tar.gz2.
 The backup file should contain the content
 of /usr/local and should be zipped with bzip2 or gzip2 compression format**.

-**ANSWER:**

 Both bzip2 and gzip are popular compression tools in Unix/Linux environments.
 1. gzip (GNU Zip)